What Is Glaucoma

 Diagnosis of glaucoma is confirmed with several in-office tests.
 First, the intraocular pressure is measured by a tonometer.
 During the test, the eye is numbed with anesthetic drops.
 Next the drainage angle is inspected by a mirrored device called a gonioscopy to determine the trabecular meshwork’s health and degree that it is open.
 Next dilation is performed, and a careful inspection of the optic nerve is performed.
 A normal nerve has more than 1 million healthy nerve fibers.
 As glaucoma develops, there is a loss of nerve fibers and the optic nerve develops more cupping.
 A photo of the optic nerve is often taken to document the health of the nerve and more easily track changes with time.
 A visual field test is used to track and monitor the brightness of lights in your peripheral vision.
 This test is repeated at least yearly to detect peripheral vision changes that occur with advancing glaucoma to aid in determining treatment.
 Finally, an HRT (Heidelberg Retinal Tomograph) may be performed to measure the volume and area of your optic nerve to compare you to other healthy patients, and track any loss of your nerve over time.

 Glaucoma can be treated successfully in many ways.
 Treatment typically involves eye drops, laser and/or surgery.
 If you have glaucoma, it is highly important to take your drops every day.
 Never stop the drops without consulting your doctor first.
 Certain drugs prescribed by your medical doctor may influence your glaucoma, so bring an accurate list of your medicine for each visit.
 Some patients are treated with laser trabeculoplasty either with the argon laser (ALT) or selective laser (SLT).
-Other patients with more advanced or rapidly progressive glaucoma with need a trabeculectomy, where a filtration bleb is surgically created and managed to give aqueous a new pathway to drain to lower IOP.
+Another newer treatment option is known as MIGS (minimally invasive glaucoma surgery) which can be performed at the time of cataract surgery.
+Patients with more advanced or rapidly progressive glaucoma with need a trabeculectomy, where a filtration bleb is surgically created and managed to give aqueous a new pathway to drain to lower IOP.

 The goal of treatment is to prevent loss of vision or loss of the field of vision.
 Damage that has already occurred because of glaucoma cannot be reversed, but further damage can be prevented.
 Since most people with glaucoma experience no noticeable symptoms, an eye examination for glaucoma that includes specialized testing is the MOST important tool in preventing vision loss from the disease.